Azure-Samples/azure-sql-db-vector-search/README.md

 1. Make sure you have an [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) resource created in your Azure subscription.

+1. Make sure you have access to the Early Adopter Preview by filling out this form: https://aka.ms/azuresql-vector-eap

 1. Azure Data Studio - [Download for free](https://learn.microsoft.com/azure-data-studio/download-azure-data-studio) to use the notebooks offline.
 [SQL Server Management Studio](https://learn.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) is also an option if you don't want to use notebook offline.

 ## Samples